Intro Reproducible Research in R

 - The UofTCoders Intro to R course for Ecology students.

-Content from multiple sources was used as inspiration for this course, including the R for Data Science book and the Fundamentals of Data Visualization.
+Content from multiple sources was used as inspiration for this workshop, including the R for Data Science book and the Fundamentals of Data Visualization.